Q42/Tolbaaken/README.md

     Tolbaaken.info { "Log some object: $object" }

 With Tolbaaken the log-message is computed inside a lambda which is not executed when logging is disabled.
-Tolbaakens log method are inlined, so there is no overhead of creating a anonymous inner class.
+Tolbaakens log methods are inlined, so there is no overhead of creating a anonymous inner class.

 ## Usage
 In your application do the following to enable logging for debug builds: